 - And instead of using curry powder to make this curry lentils, you can use red curry paste or other Thai curry paste.
 The flavor will vary accordingly.

-- You could add a tablespoon of lemon or lime juice to this creamy coconut lentil curry.
+- Add a tablespoon of lemon or lime juice to this creamy coconut lentil curry.
 And topping it with chopped cilantro leaves will make it more flavorful.

 Serving suggestions